HANICA-DEA/spotitube/README.md

 Note that the relevant parts are the `id` and `offlineAvailable`.
 The `id` should be used by the server to lookup the Track, before adding it to the Playlist.
 The offline availability property is simply a toggle that does nothing, but should be persisted in the back-end.
 The implementation does not have to be specific for a user or playlist.
+This means that this property can only be set once, during adding of a Track to a Playlist.

 The Spotitube client will expect a response containing the complete list of tracks for the given playlist.
 Note that different types of Tracks include different properties.